Institutions of the European Union: European Council

 The European Council is the group of heads of state or government of the EU member states.
 It meets four times a year to define the Union's policy agenda and give impetus to integration.
 The President of the European Council is the person responsible for chairing and driving forward the work of the institution, which has been described as the highest political body of the European Union.

-The current president is Charles Michel (since 1 December 2019).
+The current president is António Costa (since 1 December 2024).

 Council of the European Union

 The Council of the European Union (informally known as the Council of Ministers or just the Council) is a body holding legislative and some limited executive powers and is thus the main decision-making body of the Union.
 Its Presidency rotates between the states every six months, but every three Presidencies now cooperate on a common programme.
 This body is separate from the European Council, which is a similar body, but is composed of national leaders.

 The council is composed of twenty-seven national ministers (one per state).
 However the Council meets in various forms depending upon the topic.
 For example, if agriculture is being discussed, the council will be composed of each national minister for agriculture.
 They represent their governments and are accountable to their national political systems.
 Votes are taken either by majority or unanimity with votes allocated according to population.
 In these various forms they share the legislative and budgetary power of the Parliament, and also lead the Common Foreign and Security Policy.

-The presidency has been held by Sweden since January 2023.
+The presidency is being held by Denmark since July 2025.